rafa8626/php-scrapers/README.md

 ## TODO

-1. Add full date for each of the decisions grabbed.
-2. Include SQL database schema.
+1. Include SQL database schema.
 3. Add classes and commands to save results in database using PDO.